s60sc/ESP32_AdBlocker/README.md

 ESP32_AdBlocker is an Arduino sketch.
 The ESP32 module needs PSRAM:
 * ESP32-S3 with 8MB PSRAM can host a currently sized blocklist.
 Domain searches take <50 micro seconds.
-* ESP32 with 4MB PSRAM will truncate a currently sized blocklist.
+* ESP32 with 4MB PSRAM may truncate a currently sized blocklist.
 Domain searches take <100 micro seconds.

 ## Operation